 There are 6 key principles of persuasion which can lead people to say “yes” automatically.
 Understanding these principles and associated techniques can help you to improve your influence and concurrently guard against others’ manipulation.
 In this summary of “Influence: The Psychology of Persuasion”, you’ll learn the 6 principles of persuasion, how they work and how they may be turned into weapons of influence against us.
-For more details, examples and tips, do get our complete book summary bundle in text, graphic and audio formats.
+Do also check out our book summary bundle in pdf/mp3 infographic, text and audio formats!

 When someone does something for us or gives us something, we feel obliged to repay in kind.
 The Reciprocity Principle is a vital part of human society—it facilitates sharing and cooperation which supports mankind’s social advancement.